Merzasphor/MWSE/docs/source/lua/type/niGeometryData.rst

 niGeometryData
 ====================================================================================================

-        NiGeometryData objects contain the actual geometry data necessary to render an NiGeometry object.
-When an NiGeometry-based object is constructed, all the actual geometry data, including arrays of vertices, normals, colors, and texture coordinates, are stored in a corresponding NiGeometryData object.
-The arrays become owned by the NiGeometryData object, which then has the responsibility of deleting them upon destruction or reallocation.
+        NiGeometryData objects contain the geometry data necessary to render an NiGeometry object.
+When an NiGeometry-based object is created, the actual geometry data is stored in an attached NiGeometryData object.

 Properties
 ----------------------------------------------------------------------------------------------------

 `bounds`_ (`niBound`_)
-    The model-space bounding sphere of the object.
+    The bounds of the object.

 `colors`_ (`niColorA`_)
-    The color list for the object.
+    The color for the object.

 `compressFlags`_ (`boolean`_)
     If true, compress geometry.